 The University of Minnesota Twin Cities campus holidays may not be time off while in the U of M Dietetic Internship Program.
 Any requirements for observance of specific religious activities must be communicated in writing to the program prior to orientation.
 Arrangements will then be negotiated by the intern with the site preceptor in coordination with the Internship Director.

 Emergency absences must be communicated to and arranged with the leadership team.
 If emergency absences exceed three days, additional time in the Dietetic Internship may be required.

-Prior to rotations, interns participate in one week of program orientation.
+Prior to rotations, interns participate in two weeks of program orientation.
 This is a time to become familiar with other interns, the DI team, sites and preceptors while learning about the details of the internship and resources available during the program.
 To help interns thrive and succeed, we discuss our program handbook along with our policies and procedures manual; thoroughly review our program's online learning management system; as well as allocate time with our partner sites, The Emily Program and M Health Fairview.

 Classes (and Workshops)

 U of M DI interns will have classes scheduled with one another, in addition to workshops with interns from other internships within the Twin Cities.
 Topics may include:

 - Intern Case Study presentations

 - Medical Nutrition Therapy presentations